nrcc-cornell/regional-swh/README.md

 ## Usage
 1. Set up requirements
+2. Edit `config.py` to suit your needs.
-2. Ensure that the conda environment is active
+3. Ensure that the conda environment is active

-Where XXXX = [storm|wave]:
-3. In `XXXX_scripts/fetch_XXXXs_data.py` and `XXXX_scripts/process_XXXXs_data.py` set the start_year and end_year variables to your desired years
-4. Run `python XXXX_scripts/fetch_XXXXs_data.py` to fetch data
+4. Run `python main.py`
-   - Data can be found in the `data` directory
+5. Results can be found in the `results` directory
-5. Run `python XXXX_scripts/process_XXXXs_data.py` to process data
-   - Results can be found in output on commandline as number of instances by year from start_year to end_year